Industry Analysis & Industry Trends

 Industry Report - Industry Analysis Chapter

 The Engineering Services industry has shown signs of sustained growth during the past five years, following a decline during Canada's 2009 recession.
 Industry revenue experienced a boom during the early and mid-2000s as the value of oil and mining commodities, such as gold, aluminum and nickel, strengthened significantly.
 In response, downstream energy and mining clients increased their demand for services to upgrade or expand facilities and infrastructure.
-However, the industry was not immune to the global financial crisis or its impact on the Canadian economy; as GDP contracted in 2009, revenue declined.
+However, the industry was not immune to the global financial crisis or its impact on the Canadian economy; as private investment contracted in 2009, industry revenue declined.

 Nevertheless, the commodity-driven nature of Canada's economy shielded it from the severe declines seen in the United States and the European Union... purchase to read more